bsobotka/amv_tracker/README.md

  - Python 3
  - pipenv `pip install --user pipenv`

-To run AMVtracker, clone the repo and run these commands in the project root.
+To run AMV Tracker, clone the repo and run these commands in the project root.

 ```sh
 pipenv install